fivdi/brkontru/doc/uart.md

 Close underlying resources.

 ### Event: 'open'
+Emitted after the constructor has completed creation of the Uart object indicating that the object is now ready for usage.
+Identical to the ready event.

 ### Event: 'ready'
 Emitted after the constructor has completed creation of the Uart object indicating that the object is now ready for usage.
+Identical to the open event.

 ### Event: 'close'
 Emitted when the underlying resources have been closed.